jjonez96/Scootlator/README.md

 ![Näyttökuva 2022-12-22 181459](https://user-images.githubusercontent.com/90967564/209176819-19fb4a83-9402-438d-8359-3815dbcfcf1c.png)

-2. Pick scoot from the map and click the "Sijainti" location button.
+2. Pick scoot from the map and click the location button.

 ![image](https://user-images.githubusercontent.com/90967564/210266502-39440ba6-5d85-405e-9fed-51ecb21ad737.png)
 <br>
+<b>You can find scoots in Stockholm Sweden only at the moment.</b> <br>
-<b>When you click scoot icon in the map you see information of that scoot:</b> <br>
+<b>When you click scoot icon in the map you see information of that scoot:</b>
-<b>You can find scoots in Stockholm Sweden only at the moment.</b>

 - What type of vehicle.
 - Battery left.
+- Location button.
+This gives you that selected scoot address to origin input.
 - "Vuokraa" means Rent and that button takes you to the Tier or Voi app where you can make the payment.

 <br> <br>